kulahad/nurl/README.md

 Nurl is open source and available under the [MIT License](LICENSE).

-Got inspired by [roadmaps.sh](https://roadmap.sh/projects/url-shortening-service) with fontend baked in.
+Got inspired by [roadmaps.sh](https://roadmap.sh/projects/url-shortening-service) but with fontend baked in.